-Chamomile, hops, valerian, and passionflower can all promote relaxation.
+Chamomile, valerian, passionflower and l-theanine in green tea, especially high in Matcha green tea, can all help promote relaxation.
 Valerian is also useful to aid sleep and has been used since Roman times for relaxation.
-These herbs can be taken as a tea, tincture or in tablet form.
+The ritual of making and drinking a herbal tea may also help you feel calm.

 Research has shown that getting outside in nature, amongst the greenery can boost mood and lessen anxiety, and really is one of the best things you can do!
-Next time you feel anxious, go for a long walk in the park or countryside, go for a bike ride or anything outside.
+Next time you feel anxious, try a walk in the park or countryside, go for a bike ride or anything outside.
 Wrap up warm and get invigorated.

 How many people are lost in the everyday?
 When did you last experience Joy?
 Having a good laugh is one of the best things you can do for health.
-Whether it's a get together with a group of good friends for a gossip and a giggle, watching a good comedy or something that makes your heart smile.
+Whether it's a chat with good friends for a gossip and a giggle, watching a good comedy or something that makes your heart smile.
 Have a think about what you love doing.
 What makes you feel alive, what did you used to enjoy?

 I hope some of these help.
 If you are struggling be sure to talk to somebody, or get in touch.